mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 Anyone with a .gov e-mail address can register for approval to manage their jurisdictions sites in their government spheres.
 FCC administrators will review agency logins and develop the geo-fence and assigns administrators users to it where other users from that domain can be invited.

-The application will have lineage based roll based security where applications can be managed in their context.

 #### Business Application Zones

-All municipalities that register permits or business licenses must provide login to allow business owners to manage their domain zones.
-A URL to the state's business license where address and contact information must be associated with the application zone where name, address, and phone number can be found.
+All municipalities must have a permit or business licenses to manage their links.

 #### Emergency Zones